 8. Registration and Accounts

 Only legal entities are allowed to register Accounts for the use of the Platform.
-By registering an Account on behalf of a legal entity the user warrant that such user have the legal capacity to enter into these Terms on the behalf of you and use the Platform as an Admin.
+By registering an Account on behalf of a legal entity the user warrant that such user has the legal capacity to enter into these Terms on the behalf of you and use the Platform as an Admin.
 For the sake of clarity, since each Account is personal, you are also obliged to ensure that only one physical person may use each individual Account.

 There are two different kinds of Accounts, the Admin Account and the User Account.